 During certain phases of your journey, it is totally possible that you will lose fat but also build muscle.

 You might be shocked if you go through a period of time where the scale isn’t moving and you are confused as to why.

 That’s where measurements come in handy.

-Muscle is more dense than fat is, meaning that it takes up less space in your body.
+Muscle is more dense than fat, meaning that it takes up less space in your body.
 You could weigh the exact same one month over another, but look drastically different if you were to lose fat and build muscle.

-When you take your body measurements, it’s a great way to see that you are still progressing even if the scale isn’t showing it.
+When you take your body measurements, it’s a great way to see that you are still progressing even if the scale isn’t moving.

 I have my online clients report measurements once a month with the following information: